quisquous/cactbot/docs/RaidbossGuide.md

 Use of bare regexes is deprecated. *Always* use the appropriate canned function unless there is a very specific reason not to.
 Attempting to use a bare regex will cause a build failure when the pull request is submitted.
+If a bare regex must be used for whatever reason (if, say, a new log line is added to ACT,) pull requests to update `regexes.js` are strongly encouraged.

 (Note that if you are writing triggers for just your personal use, you are free to do what you want.
 This deprecation applies only to work intended for the cactbot repository.)